buzunser/ota-data/README.md

 # ota-data

-This repository contains the data about current pre-releases and releases of DavinciCodeOS used in the built-in updater.
+This repository contains the data about current pre-releases and releases of PixelExperience davinci used in the built-in updater.

 ## Dependencies